The Alsace Wine Route, inaugurated in 1953, is a 170-kilometre journey through time and taste.

 Benefiting from local microclimates, these areas are bordered:

-• to the West by the natural barrier of the Vosges, and
+- to the West by the natural barrier of the Vosges, and

-Once the Romans had left, it was only under the influence of monastic orders during the Middle Ages.
-Viticulture enjoyed a new boom and Alsace‘s reputable wines were exported to Nordic countries via the Rhine.
-In the 16th century, the Alsatian vineyard was twice as large as it is today.
+Viticulture enjoyed a new boom, and Alsace‘s reputable wines were exported to Nordic countries via the Rhine.
+In the 16th century, the Alsatian vineyard was twice as large as today.

-23 not-to-miss villages of the route
+23 not-to-miss villages on the route

-The Alsace Wine Route winds through the Alsatian vineyards across a hundred cities and villages.
-We have chosen to go into detail for twenty-three of the most remarkable places, located along the tourist route, from Marlenheim to Thann, including Molsheim, Obernai, Riquewihr, Kaysersberg, Eguisheim, and Rouffach.
+We have chosen to describe in detail twenty-three of the most remarkable places along the tourist route from Marlenheim to Thann, including Molsheim, Obernai, Riquewihr, Kaysersberg, Eguisheim, and Rouffach.
 In the middle of the Route, Colmar, the capital of the Alsace wines, also deserves a closer look.

 Marlenheim